Yonathan-Calderon/DBZ-Ecommerce/README.md

 ## Usage
 Open the index.html file in your web browser to explore the Dragon Ball Z collectibles.
 The website is designed to be user-friendly, allowing visitors to browse and shop for their favorite items.
+## Test
+This project includes unit tests for specific functions located in the `test` folder.
+**Note:**
+If you are interested in running the tests, consider setting up a Node.js server locally and adapting the project structure to accommodate server-side testing.
 ##Contributing
 If you would like to contribute to the project, follow these steps: